TimGuite/timguite.github.io/_posts/2021-03-31-this-isnt-sparta.md

 It is just as important as anything about Sparta you might learn by reading this collection.

 Finally, Devereaux writes in a conversational tone that draws the reader in, and lowers the barrier to entry of even quite serious subject matter.
-I once heard QI ([the British panel show](https://www.bbc.co.uk/programmes/b006ml0g)) described as listening in on a dinner party with smart, funny individuals.
-These articles strike the same tone, with Devereaux certainly sharing a knowing grin from time to time.
+These articles feel less like a lecture and more like an engrossing story at a dinner party; Devereaux certainly shares a knowing grin from time to time.
 A thoroughly enjoyable read!